3grasses/ml-dl-projects/README.md

 # Machine Learning/Deep Learning Projects

-This is a collections of the machine learning/deep learning projects I had done during my studies for the Master of Data Science at the University of Sydney.
+This repository is a collection of the machine learning and deep learning projects I had completed during my studies for the Master of Data Science at the University of Sydney.
 The tools used to build the models includes Keras and PyTorch.

 - **Fashion-MNIST Image Classification**
 - **Time Series Forecasting for Customer Price Index (CPI)**